Frequently Asked Questions

 To receive academic credit, in addition to the complete Krise Internship Application, you will need to have a faculty sponsor to oversee your internship to insure that certain learning objectives are met.
 Many PLU faculty sponsor academic internships.
-If you have difficulty finding a faculty member who will sponsor your internship for academic credit, please schedule a meeting with the Assistant Director of Career and Internship Development via the Opportunities Board or email email@example.com.
+If you have difficulty finding a faculty member who will sponsor your internship for academic credit, please schedule a meeting with the Assistant Director of Career & Experiential Learning via the Opportunities Board or email email@example.com.

 What is the minimum GPA required to be eligible for a Krise Internship?